An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Problem Formulation

 \subsection{Asynchronous Delayed Measurement Model}

-The UUV periodically receives collaborative acoustic measurements $z$ (e.g., range, bearing, or absolute position broadcasts) from a reference vehicle.
-Due to the slow acoustic propagation speed and network queuing delays, a measurement physically received by the UUV's modem at the current time $k$ was actually generated at an earlier time step $k-d$.
-Here, $d$ represents the delay in discrete time steps, corresponding to the absolute delay time $T = d \times \Delta t$:
+The UUV periodically receives collaborative acoustic measurements $z$ from a reference vehicle.
+Due to propagation physics, a measurement physically arriving at the UUV's modem at current time $k$ was generated at an earlier step $k-d$.
+Here, $d$ denotes the delay in discrete steps, mapping to absolute time $T = d \times \Delta t$: